 Costs of War: By the Numbers

 On October 7, 2001, the United States officially began Operation Enduring Freedom and the war in Afghanistan.
-Ten years later, the U.S. finds itself struggling to conclude a decade of relentless war that has cost trillions of dollars and an untold number of lives.
+Almost 19 years later, the U.S. finds itself struggling to conclude two decades of relentless war that has cost trillions of dollars and an untold number of lives.

 Now it’s time to bring our brothers and sisters home and finally turn the page on a long decade of war.